austinhaas/mailbox-plus/README.txt

 alternative functions (e.g., safe-receive).
 It might be nice to provide that interface now, even if the current implementation is inefficient.

-The timeout and sleep durations are very coarse right now.
-I'm hoping that planned improvements to SBCL's concurrency (i.e., Nikodemus' work) will make this a lot better and we can drop the *sleep-interval* entirely.

 ----------------------------------------------------------------------